 When life interferes, new patterns are established.
 This is why it’s so profitable to market to new dads, engaged women, and people who have recently moved.
 They don’t have a pattern to match, so it’s all an interrupt.Seth Godin, This Is Marketing

 What do you think a global pandemic caused?
 A global pattern interrupt.
 As a result of having their previous routines disrupted, everywhere, people are now looking to establish a new routine.

 I think it was Neal Brennan (I can’t find the exact clip) who said that when you’re young, you have no standards when you’re dating.
-When you’re 22, you’re like, Maybe my type is a musician with a DUI.* You don’t have a pattern to interrupt, so you’re busy establishing them.
+When you’re 22, you’re like, Maybe my type is a musician with a DUI.* You don’t already have a “pattern” to interrupt, so you have to set about establishing them.
 That’s sort of like what’s going on now.
 Who were you before?
 Who do you want to be now?

 And don’t forget Littlefinger …